SOBANEJAZ/Python-Beginners-Projects/README.md

-# Python Projects Collection
+# Python Beginners Projects Collection

 This is a collection of all the python projects that I have programmed.
 Some of these have been inspired but I have typed all of them form scratch.
 Hope you guys like them.

 ![Banner](https://res.cloudinary.com/practicaldev/image/fetch/s--jPSX-ydn--/c_imagga_scale,f_auto,fl_progressive,h_900,q_auto,w_1600/https://dev-to-uploads.s3.amazonaws.com/i/tteuu4xw5tomxb7l0xjx.png)

-## Categories
+## All Projects Names

-I have divided the Projects into Three sub categories.

-### 1. Introductory Projects

-If you have just started learning python then these python projects will help get motivation to learn python and let you know the possibilities of python programming language.
-You can also run the program in the other folder to see the functionality of python.
-This is the list of all Introductory Projects in may help you start your journey of python easily:
+I have organized the projects in order of easy to difficult projects for beginner.
+The order from easy to difficulty is stated bolow:

 - Hello world
 - Calculator in python